 The best thing about investing in mutual funds is that you don’t need to think about diversification because mutual funds include a pool of various stocks thus giving you enough diversification thus minimising your risk.

 In the beginning, prefer Mutual Funds over directly picking stocks one by one.

 Dollar-cost averaging is a pro-level investment strategy that focuses on reducing risks and uncertainties by Investing equal amounts at specific periods instead of investing all the amounts at once.

 Let me give you an example, Varun has Rs 10,000 to invest.
 He can either invest 10,000 all at once or invest Rs 500 each month.
 The benefit?
 There can be a possibility that the market gives low returns when or after he invests the entire 10,000.

 A Systematic Investment Plan (SIP) is just that.
-A SIP is a plan where investors make equal payments into a mutual fund or other investment instruments to minimise their risks.
+A SIP is a plan where investors make equal payments into a mutual fund or other investment instruments to minimize their risks.
 This also gets you into the habit of saving and investing regularly.